Legal and data protection research writer at TermsFeed.

-However, you may be unfamiliar with what sorts of things a Terms and Conditions agreement should include.
+However, you may be unfamiliar with what specific sorts of things a Terms and Conditions agreement should include.
 The truth is that every Terms and Conditions agreement should be tailored to fit your company's needs.
 With that said, there are still essential provisions that every serious company should include.

 Our Terms and Conditions Generator makes it easy to create a Terms and Conditions agreement for your business.
 Just follow these steps:

-Enter your email address where you'd like your agreement sent and click "Generate."
+Enter the email address where you'd like the T&C delivered and click "Generate."

-You'll be able to instantly access and download your new agreement.
+You'll be able to instantly access and download the Terms & Conditions agreement.